aquasecurity/aws-marketplace-eks-byol/README-scenarios.md

 kubectl apply -f aquaSecrets.json
 ```

-4. Check the console as in the above installation section [Complete Initial Deployment](#Complete-Initial-Deployment)
+4. Check the console as in the above installation section [Verify Deployment](#verify-Deployment)

 ### Aqua PostgreSQL container in use